shurans/sscnet/README.md

    Guo, Ruiqi, Chuhang Zou, and Derek Hoiem.
 "Predicting complete 3d models of indoor scenes."
    You need to download the original annotations by runing `download_UIUCCAD.sh`.
-0. Example code to generate testing data without ground truth and room boundary: `matlab_code/perpareDataTest.m` This function provide a example of how to generate your own testing data without ground truth labels.
+0. Example code to generate testing data without ground truth and room boundary: `matlab_code/perpareDataTest.m` This function provides an example of how to generate your own testing data without ground truth labels.
 It will generate a the .bin file with camera pose and an empty volume, without room boundary.

 ### Generating training data from SUNCG